-One of our specialities is mobile applications written in React Native.
-This technology, like everything, has its pros and cons, strengths and weaknesses.
-Before deciding to begin a project in this technology, it is worth knowing a few basic facts about it first.
+One of our specializations is mobile applications written in React Native.
+This technology, like any other, has its pros and cons, strengths, and weaknesses.
+Before deciding to start a project with this technology, it is worth knowing first a few basic facts about it.

 Who uses React Native?

-Recently, the popularity of React Native has significantly increased.
-The fact that the technology is used by the biggest players in Silicon Valley, not to mention others, has contributed to its growth.
-Apart from Facebook itself, it is worth mentioning other firms using React Native such as Skype, Tesla, AirBNB, Walmart, Instagram and UberEats.
-Further examples of the use of React Native are listed here.
+Currently, React Native is acquiring increasingly greater recognition.
+The fact that this technology is used by the largest players in Silicon Valley, not to mention others, has contributed significantly to its growth.
+Apart from Facebook, itself, it is worth mentioning other firms using React Native such as Skype, Tesla, AirBNB, Walmart, Instagram, and UberEats.
+It is noteworthy that companies are increasingly using React Native technology to write their applications.

 In technical terms, the applications created in React Native are no different from native applications.
 Significant differences appear at the level of creating and maintaining the applications.
 However, one can hope that as this technology develops, the differences will become ever smaller.

-When should I create applications in React Native?
+When should applications be developed in React Native?

 In the vast majority of cases, it is at least worth considering using React Native as a development platform for new mobile projects.
-However one must not forget that there are situations when the programmer is not able to simply use one code for two platforms, as the differences between them must be taken into account.
-The greater these differences are, the less beneficial React Native becomes.
+However let’s not overlook those situations in which the developer is not able to simply use one code for two platforms, as the differences between them must be taken into account.
+The bigger the differences are, the less beneficial React Native becomes.

 Is React Native a hybrid technology?